ivofernandes/turingDealApp/README.md

 This project can be executed like any flutter application just by importing in android studio, flutter pub get and running in a device

-Ideas about the arquitecture of the app:
+Ideas about the architecture of the app:

 - lib -> All the flutter code
     - ba